fewkz/froact/README.md

 ```
 Configuration is where you give froact a reference to Roact and RoactHooks.
 You can also set default properties to be applied to all elements froact creates.

+This configured version of froact should be used, not the base froact module.

 ## Features
 `froact.c` lets you create a functional component.